Hungerford massacre: Suicide

 Ryan was next seen further along Priory Road approaching John O'Gaunt School, which was closed for the summer holidays.
 The school's caretaker reported seeing a man enter one of the school buildings at 13:52, and the TFU secured gardens and houses in the area before surrounding the school at approximately 16:00.
 At 16:40 they heard gunshots in the vicinity of the school and more officers went to the scene.
 At least one further shot from a school building was heard at 17:15; these may have been aimed at the police and press helicopters.
 Ryan's precise location after the shooting at 13:45 had been unknown as there had been no confirmed sightings, but at approximately 17:26 police first saw him at the school shortly after he had thrown his Type 56 out of a third-floor window.
 Once containment of Ryan was confirmed, fire and ambulance crews were able to access the previously locked-down parts of the town, including the fire in South View, which had spread and destroyed the Ryans' home as well as the three other properties in the terrace.

 Ryan fired at both police and helicopters that were circling above the school.
 He became engaged in conversation with a sergeant within the TFU and informed them of his arsenal and ammunition, claiming that he had a grenade as well as the Beretta.
 He said that he would not exit the building until the police informed him of the welfare of his mother and stated that "Hungerford must be a bit of a mess."
-The sergeant said he understood Ryan when he claimed that his mother's death was "a mistake;" Ryan reportedly replied, "How can you understand?
+The sergeant said he understood Ryan when he claimed that his mother's death was "a mistake".
+Ryan reportedly replied, "How can you understand?
 I wish I had stayed in bed."
 He later shouted, "It's funny.
 I killed all those people, but I haven't the guts to blow my own brains out."
 At 18:52, after a few minutes of silence, a shot was heard from the school building, and Ryan no longer responded to police.
 Without knowing the full extent of Ryan's arsenal and ammunition and with the possibility of booby traps or more perpetrators, the police stayed at their positions and devised an operation to enter the building.
-At 20:00 the plan was enacted, and at 20:10 armed police entered a barricaded room to find Ryan dead of a self-inflicted gunshot through the right temple.
+At 20:10, armed police entered a barricaded room to find Ryan dead of a self-inflicted gunshot through the right temple.